TMJ30/Pandas_Challenge/README.md

 # School District Performance Analysis
 **Overview**

-This project analyzes district-wide standardized test results trends in school performance.
-The analysis is intended to suppport data-driven decision-making for budgeting, resource allocation, and academic planning.
+This project simulates a real-world education analytics scenario.
+Acting in the role of a Chief Data Scientist for a city school district, I analyze distrct-wide standardized test data to identify performance trends, compare schools, and generate insights that could inform strategic planning and resource allocation.